FAQ: What does creatine do?

 well.
 From personal experience, I'd say that most athletes

 do cycle creatine.
-The beneficial effects of creatine tapers
+The beneficial effects taper

 off after a period of time, and cycling does seem to help